Each GDR represents one share.

 Information is available on the Dividends page of our website.

 According to the Kazatomprom’s Dividend policy the dividend amount is calculated on the basis of consolidated free cash flow for the expired fiscal year.
-An excerpt from the Dividend policy with description of the calculation methodology is available on our website on the Corporate documents section.
+Dividends calculation methodology is available on our website on the Dividends page.

 Conversion of the GDR dividends from Tenge to US dollars is executed by the Depositary bank using market exchange rate net of applicable fees related to currency exchange.